spatie/laravel-csp/README.md

 The solution to this problem is setting Content Security Policy headers.
 These headers dictate which sites your site is allowed to contact.
 This package makes it easy for you to set the right headers.

 This readme does not aim to fully explain all the possible usages of CSP and it's directives.
-It's highly recommened that you read [Mozilla's documentation on the Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)) before using this package.
+It's highly recommenced that you read [Mozilla's documentation on the Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)) before using this package.

 ## Installation